|

 In Windows

-Vista, you must configure the default firewall so that programs that
+Vista or 7, you must configure the default firewall so that programs

 This should be easy and in most cases automatic with any of the Flight1